Hybrid Smoothing for Anomaly Detection in Time Series

-Using a specific choice of covariance function, $k$, this inference for a Gaussian process model will be the \textit{same} as a cubic smoothing spline and was an early landmark result connecting numerical splines to statistics.
-The covariance function that gives a cubic spline is identified on page 39 of Smoothing Splines for Observational Data (\cite{wahba1990spline}) and implemented with the {\tt Tps.cov()} function in the R package \textbf{fields} (\cite{fields}).
-Thus we have connected the initial smoothing problem for functions to an estimator that assumes a stochastic process model for the unknown function.
+Using a specific choice of covariance function, $k(\cdot,\cdot)$, this inference for a Gaussian process model will be the \textit{same} as a cubic smoothing spline and was an early landmark result connecting numerical splines to statistics (\citet{wahba1990spline}, p.39).
+It can be implemented with the {\tt Tps.cov()} function in the R package \textbf{fields} (\citet{fields}).
+Thus, we have connected the initial smoothing problem for functions to an estimator that assumes a stochastic process model for the unknown function.
 This equivalence is useful when interpreting the BHM in Section 3.

 The last elaboration needed for our work is the extension of this correspondence to a complete Bayesian model where all unknown quantities have stochastic, prior distributions.
-Suppose one places a prior on $\bbeta$ as $MN(0, bI)$ and conditions on all other statistical parameters, e.g. $\sigma^2$ and $K$.
-The conditional distribution of $\textbf{f}$ given $\by$ is then, again, multivariate normal.
-Moreover in the limit as $b \rightarrow \infty$ this conditional distribution will converge to $MN( \hat{\bbf}, \Omega) $ with the same mean and covariance as detailed above.
+Suppose one places a prior on $\bbeta$ as $MN(\mathbf{0}, bI)$ and conditions on all other statistical parameters, e.g. $\sigma^2$ and $K$.
+The conditional distribution of $\textbf{f}$ given $\by$ is, again, multivariate normal.
+Moreover in the limit as $b \rightarrow \infty$, this conditional distribution will converge to $MN( \hat{\bbf}, \Omega) $ with the same mean and covariance as detailed above.